Our Programs

 Financial Aid

-If families plan to apply for financial aid, parent(s)/guardian(s) should file the CSS Profile (if required) in the fall of the senior year and the FAFSA beginning January 1 of the senior year.
+If families plan to apply for financial aid, parent(s)/guardian(s) should file the CSS Profile (if required) and the FAFSA in the fall of the senior year.

 Families can attend the Financial Aid Night in the fall to learn more about financial aid forms, deadlines, and processes.

-College admission representatives can now go to SCOIR to schedule an appointment.
+College admission representatives can schedule a visit at Wilmington Friends via SCOIR.
 If you do not have a SCOIR account, please click here to sign up for your free account today.

 Contact Us!